rulewis/journey-optimizer.en/help/using/offers/get-started/granting-access-to-decision-management.md

     * Read decisions
     * Read, write, delete placements

 1. A summary of the product profile's permissions displays.
 You can now assign users to the product profile so that they access these permissions.

-    For more details on how to manage users permissions, refer to the [Admin Console documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html){target="_blank"}.

     ![](../../assets/product-profile-created.png)

+>[!NOTE]
+>
+>For more details on how to manage users permissions, refer to the [Admin Console documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html){target="_blank"}.